Contest Resources

 Click here for the Area and Division contest schedule.

-You may already have had experience with traditional, on-site contests, but online speech contests require adapting what we already know into processes and procedures more suited to a more technical virtual environment.
+You may already have experience with online contests in recent years.
+Conducting traditional, in-person speech contests require different processes and procedures.
 Whether you are a Contest Chair, Club Officer, contest participant, or an Area or Division Director looking for guidance, these resources will help you plan and hold a contest at any level.

 Checklists & Forms